Top Things to Do in Seoul: Best Activities & Must-Sees

 Seoul is a city of distinct neighbourhoods, almost like little versions of the city within the city.
 Each area has its own character: shop-till-you-drop, K-pop on every corner, nightlife, traditional temples, or that alternative vibe that hooks you from the first step.

-The best bit is that, whatever you’re looking for, there’s always a neighbourhood that suits you.
+The best part is that, whatever you’re looking for, there’s always a neighbourhood that suits you.
 Below, you’ll find a selection of the best neighbourhoods in Seoul and the areas to visit in Seoul to enjoy.

 Myeongdong: Seoul’s best shopping district for shopping and street food